oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ![npm run processor result](images/npm-run-processor-result.png "npm run processor result")

     The first command starts the `processor`.
 The second command reads the output made by the `processor` process.
-The output is made to a file called `processor`.
+The output is written to a file called `processor`.
 This command will continue reading the output made by the `processor` until stopped by using `Ctrl+C`.
 After you have observed following message: `The WebSocket server is listening on 0.0.0.0:9000` you can exit the command with `Ctrl+C`.

-3. (OPTIONAL) After you are done running the demo, you can use the following commands to stop the `consumer` or `processor` processes (if you intend to run the demo at the moment, please skip this section):
+3. (OPTIONAL) After you are done running the demo, you can use the following commands to stop the `consumer` and/or `processor` processes (if you intend to run the demo at the moment, please skip this section):

     ```bash
     [opc@senti-meter-server ~]$ <copy>npm run stop-processor</copy>